awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

 # Host Multiple Models with Multi\-Model Endpoints<a name="multi-model-endpoints"></a>

 To create an endpoint that can host multiple models, use multi\-model endpoints\.
 Multi\-model endpoints provide a scalable and cost\-effective solution to deploying large numbers of models\.
 They use a shared serving container that is enabled to host multiple models\.
 This reduces hosting costs by improving endpoint utilization compared with using single\-model endpoints\.
 It also reduces deployment overhead because Amazon SageMaker manages loading models in memory and scaling them based on the traffic patterns to them\.

 Multi\-model endpoints also enable time\-sharing of memory resources across your models\.
 This works best when the models are fairly similar in size and invocation latency\.
 When this is the case, multi\-model endpoints can effectively use instances across all models\.
 If you have models that have significantly higher transactions per second \(TPS\) or latency requirements, we recommend hosting them on dedicated endpoints\.
-Multi\-model endpoints are also well suited to cases that can tolerate occasional cold\-start\-related latency penalties that occur when invoking infrequently used models\.
+Multi\-model endpoints are also well suited to scenarios that can tolerate occasional cold\-start\-related latency penalties that occur when invoking infrequently used models\.

 Multi\-model endpoints support A/B testing\.
 They work with Auto Scaling and AWS PrivateLink\.
 However, you can't use multi\-model\-enabled containers with serial inference pipelines or with Amazon Elastic Inference \(EIA\)\.

 You can use the AWS SDK for Python \(Boto\) or the Amazon SageMaker console to create a multi\-model endpoint\.
 You can use multi\-model endpoints with custom\-built containers by integrating the [Multi Model Server](https://github.com/awslabs/multi-model-server) library\.

 **Topics**
 + [Sample Notebooks for Multi\-Model Endpoints](#multi-model-endpoint-sample-notebooks)